Dutch National Ballet presents

 Hammerklavier (Beethoven) and Live (Liszt).
 In the early eighties, Van Manen even made a complete series of piano works: Piano variations I, II, III, IV and V. This was followed by numerous piano ballets, both for Nederlands Dans Theater and Dutch National Ballet.

-World premiere - Annabelle Lopez Ochoa
+Last Resistance - world premiere - Annabelle Lopez Ochoa

 World premiere - Ernst Meisner

-Remy van Kesteren
+Remy van Kesteren (harp)